 We all know that the keywords and phrases you use in a document can play a part in your Google Rankings.
 However, can having similar articles on the same topic add more value to your rankings?
+Can the “topical depth” you add to your content present your site as being an authority on that subject.

 So, let’s take this example of how to negotiate a lease agreement.
 Now you develop an article on that.
 What if you, when you’re coming up with content ideas, why not write more on topics related to that.
 Give like a sample lease agreement, give sample content email outline that how you could email your prospective landlords or communication styles on how to word a lease agreement.
 There are many ways you could go about writing sub topics related to the main central topic that you have.